Romanian name: Slavic names

 Slavic influence on Romanian is present at all linguistic levels, including names.
 These include names containing the Slavic root -mir.
 Examples of Slavic names in Romanian, or names introduced from the surrounding Slavic areas, include Bogdan, Dragoș, Mircea, Radu, Tihomir, Vlad, Vladislav, Vladimir, Miroslav, Casimir, Anastasia, Irina, Milena, Olga, Raisa.

 Some common names are the names born by historical rulers (domnitori/voievozi), such Ștefan (Ștefan cel Mare), Mihai (Mihai Viteazu), Mircea (Mircea cel Bătrân), Vlad (Vlad Țepeș), Rareș (Petru Rareș), although not all parents make such associations, especially when the name is that of a Christian saint.

 Alexandru/Alexandra are very common names.
 They also include the variants of Alex, Alexia, Alexandrina, or the 'foreign' variants of Alessia, Alessandra, Alexa (see below).

-Spanish names
+Spanish and Italian names

 In the 1990s, as telenovelas started to be broadcast in Romania, Spanish/Latin American names have become popular; and the trend of giving children such names has been reinforced by the migration or travel of parents to Spain or Italy.
 As such, names like Mario, Antonio, Alberto, Esmeralda, Gianni, Giovanni, Alessia etc. are relatively common.
 Indeed, Mario, Antonio and Alessia were in the top 50 as baby names in 2009.

 Carmen may be a Spanish influence but was also popular earlier due to the pseudonym Carmen Sylva.